 Entry-points are grouped together to indicate what sort of capabilities they provide.
-See the packaging guides and setuptools does for more information.
+See the packaging guides and setuptools docs for more information.

 #/definitions/entry-point-group

 type object

 patternProperties

-• ^.+\$ Reference to a Python object.
-It is eit or importable.module:object.a her in the form importable.module, ttr.
+• ^.+\$ • Reference to a Python object.
+It is either in the form importable.module, or importable.module:object.attr.

 type string

 format python-entrypoint-reference

 additionalProperties False